VBIndex/py_vb_toolbox/README.md

 ```

 If your pip is properly configured, you can now use the program `vb_tool` from
-your command line, and import any of the submodules in the `vb_toolbox` in your python
+your command line, and import any of the submodules in `vb_toolbox` into your python
 interpreter.

 ## Usage of `vb_tool` CLI

-If VBIndex was installed via `pip` on PyPi, the command line program `vb_tool` should
+If the VBIndex toolbox was installed from PyPI via `pip`, the command line program `vb_tool` should
 be available in your terminal.
 You can test if the program is correctly
 installed by typing